titiwatr/hello-world/README.md

 # hello-world
-My very first git repository
+My very first git repository.
+Let's have some fun.